Ready to Apply

 Resume

 In addition to a personal statement we require that you include a resume.
-The resume may be of any length and should provide chronological information about your work experiences, extracurricular activities, honors and awards, volunteer experience, travels, and accomplishments.
+There is no page limit, but generally two pages is adequate.
+The resume should include chronological information about your work experiences, extracurricular activities, honors and awards, volunteer experience, travels, and accomplishments.

 Here are some suggestions for creating a law school resume: